OdeToCode/AddFeatureFolders/README.md

     }
 ```

+### Now you can organize controllers and views in a Features folder hierarchy

+See the sample folder for more examples.

+\Features
+  \Home
+      \HomeController.cs
+      \HomeViewModel.cs
+      \HomeIndexHandler.cs
+      \HomeIndexQuery.cs
+      \Index.cshtml

-### Don't Forget!
+### For project.json
-Add your feature folder to the list of assets to publish.
+If you are using a version of .NET Core with project.json, add your feature folder to the list of assets to publish.
 In project.json:
 ```
   "publishOptions": {
     "include": [